Mirror: Creating Reflective Programs

 We are therefore working to bridge this science-to-service gap by developing implementation strategies that are not only evidence-informed, but also relational, reflective, and grounded in the lived experience of clinicians and families.

-Rather than focusing solely on fidelity and technical training, our approach integrates reflective and mentalization-based principles into the process of implementation itself.
-We explore how clinicians, supervisors, organizations, and systems make meaning of MIO, how they experience uncertainty and complexity, and how relational safety and curiosity can support learning and change.
+Rather than focusing solely on clinical training, our approach integrates reflective and mentalization-based principles into the process of implementation itself.
+We explore how clinicians, supervisors, organizations, and systems make meaning of behavior, how they experience uncertainty and complexity, and how relational safety and curiosity can support learning and change.

-Through this work, we are testing whether reflective, mentalization-based implementation strategies can strengthen real-world uptake of MIO, deepen clinical impact, and support more equitable and sustainable delivery of care.
+Through this work, we are iteratively developing and testing whether reflective, mentalization-based implementation strategies can strengthen real-world uptake of reflective parenting supports like Mothering from the Inside Out, deepen clinical impact, and support more equitable and sustainable delivery of care.
 Our goal is not just to disseminate a model, but to cultivate conditions in which evidence-based, relationship-centered care can truly flourish in everyday practice.

 Early Relationships Across Systems (ERAS) was developed in response to challenges engaging marginalized families in the Early Intervention (EI) system.
 ERAS blends approaches from MIO, in addition to Arietta Slade’s Relational Foundations of Reflection, and the Anna Freud Centre’s AMBIT model.